Ronald Rood: Personal life

 Rood was born in Torrington, Connecticut, in 1920.
 He was intrigued by all of nature from early childhood, stating that his mentor was Thornton Burgess.
 During the Second World War, Rood was a fighter pilot, flying P-51 Mustangs over Europe.
 He earned a bachelor's degree in forestry and wildlife, and later a master's degree in zoology.
 He married Margaret "Peg" Bruce in 1942 and in 1953 they moved to Lincoln, Vermont, where he shared a home with his wife and their four children.
 Their friends Al and Norene Thergesen and their children also shared the home for some years.
 Rood taught the Introductory Biology Laboratory course at Middlebury College, collected biological specimens for biological supply houses, and wrote encyclopedia entries on various biological subjects while beginning his writing career.
 Rood taught Sunday School at the Lincoln United Church and directed its choir for 25 years.

 Ronald Rood and his family lived for a while in Massapequa Park, New York, where he was an important part of the Massapequa Presbyterian Church.
 He and his wife, Peggy, both sang in the choir.

-At his death, he was cremated and the ashes, contained in his favorite coffee pot, were interred in the Maple Shade Cemetery, Lincoln, Vermont, in a plot marked by a boulder bearing his name, dates, Peg's name and birthdate, and the outline of a P-51, among other inscriptions.